So you want to be on the television and the big question is:

 What is the best/most rewarding thing that has happened to you as part of your job?

 Exceeding goals and surprising everyone.

 How does anyone who fancies being a Talent Agent get into the business?

-The old way- it certainly still happens in the larger agencies, especially in the US, that the most common route is to work your way up from the post room.
+The traditional way certainly still happens in the larger agencies, especially in the US -the most common route is to work your way up from the post room or via internships.
 The biggest agents I have met worked that way.

 By recommendation is also good.
 I researched and wrote to around 10 agents who met with me and I was lucky.
 Your letter of introduction is key.
 Do NOT be generic.
 Know WHO you are writing to, and ALL about the company.
 This is true also for talent approaching agents – if you have not researched, and know who you are writing too, why would you think they would be interested in you?